XTLS/Xray-docs-next/docs/en/development/protocols/vless.md

 "`Response authentication`" has been replaced with "`Protocol version`" and moved to the front, allowing VLESS to upgrade and eliminate the overhead of generating pseudo-random numbers.
 The obfuscation-related structure has been replaced with "`Additional information`" (ProtoBuf) and moved forward, giving the protocol itself scalability, with minimal overhead ([gogo/protobuf](https://github.com/gogo/protobuf)).
 If there is no additional information, there is no relevant overhead.

-I have always felt that "Response Authentication" is not necessary.
-During ALPHA, math/rand was used to improve the performance of generating random numbers instead of crypto/rand, but now it is no longer needed.
+I always thought that "response authentication" was not necessary, and ALPHA replaced crypto/rand with math/rand in order to improve the performance of random number generation, which is no longer needed.

 The "Protocol Version" not only serves as "Response Authentication", but also gives VLESS the ability to upgrade the protocol structure seamlessly, bringing infinite possibilities.
 The "Protocol Version" is 0 in the test version and 1 in the official version.
 If there are any incompatible protocol structural changes in the future, the version should be upgraded.

 The design of VLESS server is switch version, which supports all VLESS versions at the same time.
 If you need to upgrade the protocol version (which may not happen), it is recommended that the server support it one month in advance, and then change the client after one month.
 VMess requests also have protocol versions, but their authentication information is outside, and the instruction part is highly coupled and has fixed encryption, which makes the protocol version meaningless inside.
 The server does not judge it, and the response does not have a protocol version.
 Trojan's protocol structure does not have a protocol version.

 The following is a UUID.
 I used to think that 16 bytes were a bit long and considered shortening it.
 However, I later saw that Trojan used 56 printable characters (56 bytes), which completely dispelled this idea.
 The server needs to verify the UUID every time, so performance is also very important: VLESS's Validator has undergone multiple refactoring/upgrades.
 Compared with VMess, it is very concise and consumes very few resources.
 It can support a large number of users at the same time, and its performance is also very strong.
 The verification speed is extremely fast (sync.Map).
 API dynamically adds and deletes users, making it more efficient and smooth. https://github.com/XTLS/Xray-core/issues/158

 Introducing ProtoBuf is an innovation, which will be explained in detail later.
 The structure from "instruction" to "address" is currently identical to VMess and also supports Mux.